Asteroid mining: Mining considerations

 Processing in situ for the purpose of extracting high-value minerals will reduce the energy requirements for transporting the materials, although the processing facilities must first be transported to the mining site.
 In situ mining will involve drilling boreholes and injecting hot fluid/gas and allow the useful material to react or melt with the solvent and extract the solute.
 Due to the weak gravitational fields of asteroids, any activities, like drilling, will cause large disturbances and form dust clouds.
 These might be confined by some dome or bubble barrier.
-Or else some means of rapidly dissipating any dust could be provided.
+Or else some means of dissipating any dust could be provided.

 Mining operations require special equipment to handle the extraction and processing of ore in outer space.
 The machinery will need to be anchored to the body, but once in place, the ore can be moved about more readily due to the lack of gravity.
 However, no techniques for refining ore in zero gravity currently exist.
 Docking with an asteroid might be performed using a harpoon-like process, where a projectile would penetrate the surface to serve as an anchor; then an attached cable would be used to winch the vehicle to the surface, if the asteroid is both penetrable and rigid enough for a harpoon to be effective.

 Due to the distance from Earth to an asteroid selected for mining, the round-trip time for communications will be several minutes or more, except during occasional close approaches to Earth by near-Earth asteroids.
 Thus any mining equipment will either need to be highly automated, or a human presence will be needed nearby.
 Humans would also be useful for troubleshooting problems and for maintaining the equipment.
 On the other hand, multi-minute communications delays have not prevented the success of robotic exploration of Mars, and automated systems would be much less expensive to build and deploy.